nicksellen/projects/baseNode_govDoc.md

 >>> commence chaos...

-line
-separated by one newline

-separated by two newlines

-separated by three newlines

 §  Purposes
-* To produce, develop and/or distribute goods and services that are free for use, change and redistribute.
+* To produce, develop and/or distribute goods and services that are free for use, transformation and redistribution.
-* To holistically provide for those within the collective to live, work and play.
+* To provide an environment to holistically support those within the collective to live, work and play.
 * To support others in establishing spaces which are governed in common.

 §  Principles
 1. **Autonomy.** Individuals and the collective are free to act without coercion.
 2. **Equality.** Interests of individuals within the collective are considered equally.
-3. **Acceptability.** Avoiding opposition is to some extent preferable than pursuing support.
+3. **Acceptability.** Avoiding opposition is, to some extent, preferable than pursuing support.

 §  Unrestricted domain and negativity
+* The collective retains has an unrestricted domain to legislate, execute and enforce §  Carrying capacity

 §  Conflict
 When an action (or inaction) meets opposition.
 The actor could be an individual, sub-group or the collective.
 We do not have specialized monitors or enforcers and thus conflict is ultimately detected by individuals and resolved by individuals or the collective.
-1. Between actor and individual.
-	a. change perspective or action
+1. Between actor and individual. change perspective or action
-2. Between actor and informal norm.
-	b. change norm or action
+2. Between actor and informal norm. change norm or action
-3. Between actor and formal agreement
-	c. change agreement or action
+3. Between actor and formal agreement change agreement or action

 § Decision-making
 By individuals or else by unanimous acceptance or else by weighted score voting.

+§  Changes to this agreement

 1. constitutional (meta-meta)(how to change the rule-rules)
 	2. collective choice (meta)(how to change the rules)